 MAY - Submit the committee's recommendations to NDPRD Director for approval.
-The notification letter of pre-award status will tentatively sent.
+A notification letter of the results and pre-award status will sent.

 JUNE/JULY - Review any environmental issues and follow up on Solicitation of Views (SOV) responses.
 Obtain appropriate permits, as needed.
 RTP and Title VI Compliance trainings are offered.